rparrett/taipo/README.md

 - [ ] Replace main menu with a typing interface
 - [ ] Can we remove `TaipoStage::AfterUpdate`?
 - [ ] Corpses should despawn after some time.
-(This might break the gameover screen)
 - [ ] Load tower stats from `game.ron`.
 - [ ] Load starting yen from `game.ron`.
 - [ ] Position tower label placeholders in editor with a direction attribute (up/down/left/right)